-Before creating a backup specification and before running a backup, ensure that the Exchange Server 2007 copy status is "Healthy".
+• Before creating a backup specification and before running a backup, ensure that the Exchange Server 2007 copy status is "Healthy".
 Otherwise, you cannot browse the objects to be backed up during creating backup specification, or the backup will fail.
 Note that the status "Initializing" is not acceptable.

-- In CCR environments, if a replicated storage group (Replication Service instance) is selected for backup, no other VSS writer (for example, filesystem writer or SQL Server writer) can be selected to be backed up in the same backup session.
-Because in this case, two writers would be located on different systems, but Data Protector limits VSS backup sessions to involve only one system. - In LCR and CCR environments, each storage group can have only one store. - CCR clusters can have only two nodes.
+In CCR environments, if a replicated storage group (Replication Service instance) is selected for backup, no other VSS writer (for example, filesystem writer or SQL Server writer) can be selected to be backed up in the same backup session.
+Because in this case, two writers would be located on different systems, but Data Protector limits VSS backup sessions to involve only one system.